 Although he was not that well know to the general mainstream musical audience, his influence and impact on several generations of artists, can not be dismissed.
-He inspired many artists throughout his 50 year career.
-He was a much beloved and respected figure among his peers, fans and friends.
+He inspired many artists throughout his 50-year career.
+He was a much beloved and respected figure among his peers, fans, and friends.

 As well as touring all over the world, Steve crisscrossed the US frequently.
 Over the years, he would often form close and lasting relationships with his fans, performing at a series of small venues and private party shows, such as the Hamm Jam, hosted several times by Harry Hamm, at his home in Wisconsin Rapids, Wisconsin.
-The picture taken from that show(middle) in June 2004, by his long time booking agent June Lehman.
+The picture was taken from that show(middle) in June 2004, by his long time booking agent June Lehman.

 A pivotal artist of his time.
 His songs were poetical and lyrical, moving and rich in imagery.
 His songs transported you to the places he sang about, and the cast of characters, often misfits, evoked sympathy and recognition of people we all have known at some time.
 No stranger himself to the pitfalls of temptation.
 He could also be gentle and romantic, with such songs as, “Vision Of A Child”, a lullaby, written at the time, for his young son Jubal.

-He never really achieved stardom, but had a worldwide fan basis, with a cult following, here in the US and Europe.
+He never really achieved stardom, but had a worldwide fan base, with a cult following, here in the US and Europe.
 He was beloved by his hardcore base of fans.
 His loss came as a shock to those of us, who appreciated his unique gifts, undeniable talent and true generosity as a performer and person.

-He was a pioneer, and influential in the outlaw county movement of the mid 1970’s, although he had already been performing folk, folk-rock and country for years.
-His music embraced many genres, and he was influenced by many diverse artists, from Hank Williams (who is prominently figured in his songs”Montgomery In The Rain” and “The White Trash Song”) and Elvis Presley, to the local street corner musicians of his youth.
+He was a pioneer, and influential in the outlaw country movement of the mid 1970’s, although he had already been performing folk, folk-rock, and country for years.
+His music embraced many genres, and he was influenced by many diverse artists, from Hank Williams (who is prominently figured in his songs”Montgomery In The Rain” and “The White Trash Song”) and Elvis Presley to the local street corner musicians of his youth.
 Those were his formative years, in the rural Southern setting where he grew up.
 Much of which later shaped his songwriting, he drew on those influences.
 They exuded from him with an authenticity and genuineness.

-As he grew older, he wanted to escape the South, but his writing evokes much of the times, people and places that were to play a part in helping form his musical influences, styles and writing.
+As he grew older, he wanted to escape the South, but his writing evokes much of the times, people and places that were to play a part in helping form his musical influences, styles, and writing.
 The South he portrayed, not always depicted in a positive light, yet, a place he could not so easily forsake or disown.
 He deserves a place in the pantheon of great Southern writers, ones who also felt stifled and like outsiders, that same South that had also bred intolerance, and a history of inequality.
 That rich and diverse history and culture of the South, both good and bad, shaped and played a part in who he was, and what he accomplished with his music.
 In his life, and now his death, he has come back full circle.